Why study this course

 A varied profile of placement experience undertaken across the three years of the programme will allow you to integrate academic theory with actual occupational therapy practice and gain insight as to the wide-ranging employment opportunities available to you upon qualification (e.g. within NHS, Local Authority, private and third sector settings).
 That’s why 95% of our occupational therapy graduates are in professional employment or further study six months after completing the programme (Unistats 2017/18).

-- Approved by the Health and Care Professions Council (HCPC)
+Our programme is validated by the Health and Care Professions Council (HCPC).

 ABB-BBB Additional Requirements During your application to the course you will be required to demonstrate that you meet the Health and Care Professions Council (HCPC) good health and character, fitness to practise requirements.
 This will be achieved by providing a satisfactory Enhanced Disclosure and Barring Service (DBS) certificate.
 All successful applicants will be required to have a satisfactory health screening prior to enrolment on this course which is conducted independently by the University’s Occupational Health Department.
 There will be a need to adhere to any immunisation requirements identified.
 Full guidance on this will be provided at application stage